 Hair Loss Medications and Dandruff

-Green says that minoxidil, which is used to treat thinning hair, can cause dandruff-like flaking as a side effect.
+Green says minoxidil, which is used to treat thinning hair, can cause dandruff-like flaking as a side effect.
 The alcohol in minoxidil can dry out your scalp, and after a few months of treatment, dandruff may set in.

 Finasteride, another medication for hair loss, does not cause flaking, Green says.

 Dandruff is what Green calls a "cosmetic disease."
 It's not serious, it's not contagious, and it won't lead to other health problems.
-However, left untreated, it can become so itchy and inflamed that it causes temporary hair loss.
+But if left untreated, it can become so itchy and inflamed that it causes temporary hair loss.
 That's another good reason to wash your hair with a dandruff shampoo.
 Once you've treated your scalp, the hair will probably grow back.